How Loud is Too Loud?

 How to Prevent Hearing Loss

 You shouldn’t have to miss out on activities due to the fear of hearing loss!
 Some simple steps can be taken to protect your hearing during loud noise levels.
-Earplugs can protect your hearing during concerts, car races, or when shop tools being used.
-Taking regular breaks from these noise levels can also help your hearing by giving your ears some time to recover. if you’re listening to music with earbuds, you can follow the 60:60 rule by listening to your music at 60 percent for no longer that 60 minutes at a time.
+Earplugs can protect your hearing during concerts, car races, or when shop tools are being used.
+Taking regular breaks from these noise levels can also help your hearing by giving your ears some time to recover. if you’re listening to music with earbuds, you can follow the 60:60 rule by listening to your music at 60 percent for no longer than 60 minutes at a time.
 For music played through a radio or other sound system, keep the noise at a volume you do not have to raise your voice over.

 Any noise that causes pain and ringing in your ears could result in hearing damage.
 To have your hearing checked for permanent damage and to learn more about hearing loss prevention, contact our office in the Denver, Lone Tree, or Castle Rock, CO area.